The official blog of the Lung Institute.

 Often, people with COPD experience or are at risk for frequent respiratory infections.
 These infections include the flu and pneumonia.
 If you develop an infection, your doctor may prescribe an antibiotic to help you get better.

 Medications for COPD are available by prescription only.
 Often, these types of medications have specific instructions on how to use them.
 It’s important to make sure you understand how to use all of your medications properly, so you can receive the most benefits from them.
 Ask your doctor or pharmacist to show you how to use your inhalers and medications.

 Remember, always take your medications exactly as prescribed by your doctor.
 See your doctor regularly even if you’re feeling well.
 If you notice a change in your overall health, COPD symptoms or lung health, call your doctor immediately.

 In addition to medications for COPD, there are other therapies.
-These therapies include supplemental oxygen, pulmonary rehabilitation, surgery and even stem cell therapy.
-For many people with COPD, stem cell therapy has helped them improve their quality of life and return to their favorite activities.
-In fact, stem cell therapy can be used in combination with medications for COPD.
+These therapies include supplemental oxygen, pulmonary rehabilitation, surgery and even cellular therapy.
+For many people with COPD, cellular therapy has helped them improve their quality of life and return to their favorite activities.
+In fact, cellular therapy can be used in combination with medications for COPD.